1988 Masters (snooker)

-The 1988 Masters (officially the 1988 Benson & Hedges Masters) was a professional non-ranking snooker tournament that took place between 24 and 31 January 1988 at the Wembley Conference Centre in London, England.
-The players ranked inside the top 16 took part in the competition.
+The 1988 Masters (officially the 1988 Benson & Hedges Masters) was a professional snooker tournament that took place between 24 and 31 January 1988 at the Wembley Conference Centre in London, England.
+The fourteenth edition of the Masters, it was the second Triple Crown event of the 1987–88 snooker season.
+Sponsored by cigarette company Benson & Hedges, it had a total prize fund of £225,000 with £56,000 being awarded to the winner.
+The invitational event was contested by the 16 highest ranked players in the snooker world rankings.

-Defending champion, Dennis Taylor, lost in the first round against Mike Hallett, who had made his debut.
-Steve Davis won his second Masters title by defeating Hallett 9 frames to 0.
-This is the only time a whitewash has occurred in a Masters final.

-Davis received £56,000 as winner, plus £5,000 for making the highest of the tournament, a 126 in the second frame of the final.
+Dennis Taylor was the defending champion, having won the 1987 Masters, following a 98 victory over Alex Higgins.
+Taylor lost in the first round against Mike Hallett, who was making his debut.
+Steve Davis won his second Masters title by defeating Hallett 9 to 0.
+As of 2026, this is the only time a whitewash has occurred in a Masters final.
+Davis made the highest of the tournament, a 126 in the second frame of the final which was one of two century breaks.

+Overview

+The Masters is an invitational snooker tournament that was first held in 1975; the 1988 competition saw the top-16 players from the snooker world rankings compete.
+It is one of the three Triple Crown events in the game of snooker, the others being the World Snooker Championship and the UK Championship, but it is not an official ranking tournament.
+The 1988 Masters was its 14th staging.
+It occurred from 24 to 31 January 1988, at the Wembley Conference Centre, London.